One of the great things about the internet is that it allows you to travel back in time.

 Travel back six months from today and you’ll find a very strange world indeed.
 A world that existed before news websites and Twitter feeds first whispered rumours of a virus emerging from a market in Wuhan.

 Some articles from the end of 2019 look a little naive from our vantage point in the post-covid-19 world.
-Reading them, you feel like a member of the audience in a cinema, urging the next victim in a horror flick not to run upstairs.
+Reading them, you feel like a member of the audience in a theater, urging the next victim in a horror flick not to run upstairs.

 But others haven’t aged as badly.